Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Design filter: Do all students have equal access to the required tools?
 Have they been trained in how to use them?
 Could this design disadvantage any group?
 Does it rely on detection?

-ARAD 2.0 replaces the original binary (Integrate vs. Resist) with three clearly defined modes.
-The choice of mode is determined by the learning goal established in Step 1 of the GOALS process, not by a blanket department or institutional policy.
+ARAD 2.0 replaces the original binary (Integrate vs. Resist) with four clearly defined modes, ordered from least to most AI involvement.
+The choice of mode is determined at the assignment level by the learning goal established in Step 1 of the GOALS process, since that is where the pedagogical context actually lives.
 No single mode is inherently better.
 The right mode is the one that best serves the target learning.
+The fourth mode, AI-Required, recognizes disciplines where skilled human-AI collaboration is itself the professional competency being taught.

 Required safeguards: